 MOSTLY AI co-developed a research-based empirical framework for evaluating the quality of mixed-type tabular synthetic data.
 This framework provides empirical methods to quantify both the accuracy (utility) and privacy of a synthetic dataset.
 This article explains how the methodology works and presents the benchmarking results of 8 synthetic data generators on 4 different datasets.

 The evaluation framework allows you to confidently make the switch to generative AI synthetic data by comparing the performance of different solutions so that you can choose the best platform for your use case.
-You can reproduce the results or compare other solutions for yourself using the code in the public Github repository.
+You can reproduce the results or compare other solutions for yourself using the code in this public Github repository.

 Privacy vs. Utility